Table of Contents

-Taking on a greater role in serving its Texas community required a respected non-profit to invest in new office space designed to last.
+Taking on a more significant role in serving its Texas community required a respected non-profit to invest in new office space designed to last.
 VT Architectural Doors finished with New Leaf Performance Veneers fit right in.

 A new space, a new opportunity for growth

-Space planning and interior design were headed up by Neal Architectural Group, also of Temple.
+Neal Architectural Group, also of Temple, headed up space planning and interior design.
 Project Manager Megan Mondrik worked closely with the client and Gwen Petter, product design director at Wilsonart.
-As one of the region’s largest employers, Wilsonart has long been an avid supporter of UWCT and its community activities.
-To show its support for this project, Wilsonart contributed various materials to the new office renovation project.
+As one of the region’s largest employers, Wilsonart has long supported UWCT and its community activities.
+Wilsonart contributed various materials to the new office renovation project to show its support for this project.

 Designing for flexibility and longevity

-The interior needed to accommodate the office activities of the UWCT staff, as well as the community programs operating out of the facility.
-In addition, the building needed conference spaces for meetings with partner organizations, donors and the board of directors.
-Last but not least, the facility would house the UWCT’s 2-1-1 Call Center—a 24/7 health and human services resource that handles more than 48,000 incoming calls each year.
+The interior needed to accommodate the UWCT staff's office activities and the community programs operating out of the facility.
+In addition, the building required conference spaces for meetings with partner organizations, donors, and the board of directors.
+Lastly, the facility would house the UWCT’s 2-1-1 Call Center—a 24/7 health and human services resource that handles more than 48,000 incoming calls annually.

-From a design standpoint, the space needed to be comfortable enough for the employees and attractive enough to make a good impression on those visiting the space either as clients, partners or potential donors.
+From a design standpoint, the space needed to be comfortable and attractive enough for the employees to make a good impression on those visiting the area as clients, partners, or potential donors.
 However, given that UWCT is a not-for-profit organization, it was essential that furnishings and fixtures provide lasting value to support the agency’s responsible stewardship of its financial resources.
-The design team sought a combination of a clean, comfortable aesthetic and practical, durable performance.
+The design team sought a clean, comfortable aesthetic and practical, durable performance.

 Performance finishes in the spotlight

 The Plain Sawn Cherry in Slate coordinated beautifully with the clean, modern look that Mondrik and Petter were aiming for with the finishes.
-Knowing that New Leaf is resistant to fading and discoloration, scratches, dents, wear and impact meant that they could count on the doors to last for years longer than traditional veneer doors without showing their age.
-Not only did it elevate the look of the space, it was a smart choice to maximize the long-term value.
+Knowing New Leaf is resistant to fading and discoloration, scratches, dents, wear, and impact meant they could count on the doors to last for years longer than traditional veneer doors without showing their age.
+Not only did it elevate the look of the space, it was an intelligent choice to maximize the long-term value.

 Serving its purpose beautifully

 “The new United Way of Central Texas Center for Community Impact is a hub of activity for organizations working together to serve our communities,” President and CEO Stephanie O’Banion said.
 “The new facility provides a warm and welcoming environment that our design team created using strategic colors and quality materials.
-We hope that it will be a place of convening for years to come.”
+We hope it will be a place of convening for years.”